httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 ## HTTP-Layer Certificate Authentication

-This document defines HTTP/2 and HTTP/3 `SERVER_CERTIFICATE` frames ({{certs-http}})
+This document defines HTTP/2 and HTTP/3 `SERVER_CERTIFICATE` frames
-to carry the relevant certificate messages, enabling certificate-based authentication of servers independent of TLS version.
+({{certs-http}}) to carry the relevant certificate messages, enabling certificate-based authentication of servers independent of TLS version.
 This mechanism can be implemented at the HTTP layer without breaking the existing interface between HTTP and applications above it.

-TLS Exported Authenticators {{EXPORTED-AUTH}} allow the opportunity for an HTTP/2 and HTTP/3 servers to send certificate frames which can be used to prove the servers authenticity for multiple origins.
+TLS Exported Authenticators {{EXPORTED-AUTH}} allow HTTP/2 and HTTP/3 servers to send certificate frames which can be used to prove the server's authenticity for multiple origins.

 This document additionally defines SETTINGS parameters for HTTP/2 and HTTP/3 ({{settings}}) that allow the client and server to indicate support for